subs0/integrated-tests/src/browser/README.md

 (subscription based on the Command `sub$` value).

-This `Object` signature is not only handy as a means to manage a lot of Commands, but it also avails `spule`'s
+This `Object` signature is not only handy as a means to manage a lot of Commands, but it also avails `@-0/browser`'s
 superpower: Tasks

 ## Tasks